To create a new sudo user in linux, you need to log in with the root user.

 The sudo user is nothing but the user who has permission to run the Linux commands which can not be executed with the regular user.

-That means the sudo user in Linux executes the commands that need the root user privilege.
+That means sudo user in Linux executes the commands which need the root user privilege.
 Sudo users can also run the commands on behalf of other regular users.

 To create a new user log into the system with the root user.